arcus-azure/arcus.security/docs/preview/04-Guidance/migrate-from-v2-to-v3.md

 :::

 ## 🧩 Implementing a custom secret provider differently
 The v3 uses a different `ISecretProvider` interface in the `Arcus.Security` namespace.
-Different than the previous `Arcus.Security.Core.ISecretProvider`, is that it now always support synchronous/asynchronous operations (previously, there existed an `ISyncSecretProvider` to do synchronous secret operations).
+Different than the previous `Arcus.Security.Core.ISecretProvider`, is that it now always supports synchronous/asynchronous operations (previously, there existed an `ISyncSecretProvider` to do synchronous secret operations).
 Implementing a custom secret provider should therefore take this into account.

 ```diff
 - using Arcus.Security.Core;